Kafiatur Rizky

-Muhammad Kafiatur Rizky (born 17 July 2006) is an Indonesian professional footballer who plays as a central midfielder for Liga 1 club Dewa United and the Indonesia national under-20 team.
+Muhammad Kafiatur Rizky (born 17 July 2006) is an Indonesian professional footballer who plays as a central midfielder for Super League club Dewa United Banten and the Indonesia national under-20 team.

 Personal life

 Kafiatur was born in South Tangerang in Banten.
 His father, Firmansyah is a former footballer who played for PSJS South Jakarta (now known as Jaksel Football Club) from 1997 to 1999 and Persikota Tangerang.

 Club career

 Kafiatur's football career began by joining Bina Sentra FA, owned by Firman Utina.

 Kafiatur later on recruited by the Borneo youth team, where he played for the U-16 team in the Elite Pro Academy.

 In July 2023, Dewa United loaned Kafiatur from Borneo.
 However, he never got the chance to play until he finally returned to Borneo FC in June 2024.

 International career

 Kafiatur made his debut in for Indonesia U17 at the 2022 AFF U-16 Youth Championship.
 He stood out and became the mainstay of the midfield for Bima Sakti in squad which he scored 3 goals in the tournament, as he also became the sole goalscorer in the final match against Vietnam and helped the team emerge as champions.

 Kafiatur received a call-up by Indra Sjafri for the Indonesia U20 team.
 On January 30, 2024, Kafiatur scored his first goal for the U20 team in a friendly match against Uzbekistan U20.

 Kafiatur participates at the 2024 ASEAN U-19 Boys Championship tournament.